wookey-project/ewok-kernel/doc/syscalls.rst

 ------------------

 EwoK is designed to host userspace drivers and protocol stacks.
-Syscalls are driver-oriented and mostly propose device management.
+Syscalls are driver-oriented and mostly expose device management primitives.
 Some more *usual* syscalls, like IPC, are also proposed.

 Triggering a syscall from userland
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In EwoK, syscall parameters are passed by a structure that resides on the stack.
-The task write the address of that structure in the ``r0`` register and executes the ``svc`` instruction, which trigger the *SVC interrupt*.
+The task writes the address of this structure in the ``r0`` register and executes the ``svc`` instruction, which triggers the *SVC interrupt*.
-The *SVC interrupt* automatically saves registers onto the stack, before switching to the MSP stack.
+The *SVC interrupt* automatically saves registers on the stack, before switching to the MSP stack.
 The ``r0`` register has a double function here.
-It's used to transmit the address of the structure containing the syscalls parameters, but it also stores the value returned by the syscall.
+It is used to transmit the address of the structure containing the syscalls parameters, but it also stores the value returned by the syscall.